Demonstrators in and around Paris built barricades, blocked schools and roads and pelted police with garbage / © AFP

-France's new Prime Minister Sebastien Lecornu promised a "profound break" with the past on Wednesday as he faced the thorny task of trying to build a government with enough parliamentary support to avoid an early demise.
+France's new Prime Minister Sebastien Lecornu promised a "profound break" with the past on Wednesday as he faced the thorny task of trying to build a government with enough parliamentary support to pull the country out of a political crisis.

-Lecornu's first day on the job coincided with street protests across France in a show of grassroots opposition to President Emmanuel Macron, which resulted in clashes with police and dozens of arrests, as well as some disruption to transport, schools and other services.
+Lecornu's first day on the job coincided with street protests across France in a show of grassroots opposition to President Emmanuel Macron, which resulted in clashes with police, as well as a fire that broke out at a restaurant in central Paris.

 The president appointed Lecornu -- a close Macron ally and defence minister for the past three years -- late on Tuesday, only 24 hours after his predecessor Francois Bayrou lost a confidence vote in parliament over his attempt to implement austerity measures to reduce France's debt.

-Taking over from 74-year-old Bayrou, Lecornu, who is 39, promised to find "more creative" ways than before to work with opposition parties as he tries to build a stable government.
+Taking over from 74-year-old Bayrou, Lecornu, 39, promised to find "more creative" ways than before to work with opposition parties to try to build a stable government.

 "We will get there," he said during a handover ceremony.

-Lecornu said he would address the nation "in the coming days" to explain his approach, which would be different from the past, and "not just in method".
+Lecornu said he would address the nation "in the coming days", insisting his approach would be different from the past, and "not just in method".

 Since Macron dissolved parliament last year, successive governments have lacked a majority in the National Assembly, putting them in constant danger of being voted out.